praduman8435/GithubUserFinder/README.md

 ## Usage

-To use this project, simply enter a GitHub username and click "View Profile".
+To use this project, simply enter a GitHub username and click "Search".
 This will display information about the user's profile and repositories.

 ## Contributing